-The ACT and SAT tests are standardized tests that mark high school students’ achievements and go in their college admissions.
-In October of 2016, I was recognized by Duke Tip because of my STAAR test scores and was given the opportunity to take the ACT or SAT exam.
-I chose to take the ACT test because of my love for math, science, and grammar.
+The ACT and SAT tests mark high school students’ achievements and go in their college applications.
+In October 2016, Duke TIP, which had recognized my STAAR test scores, gave me the opportunity to take the ACT or SAT exam.
+I chose to take the ACT test because of my love of math, science, and grammar.
 The day that I signed up to take the test was the day that I began one of the most impactful journeys of my seventh grade year.

-Since I wanted to do well on the ACT test, I knew that I had to do some preparation for it.
-Every Friday and Sunday, I went to a class for seventh grade students like me who also wanted to take (and ace!) the ACT or SAT exam.
-Each week, I had homework from that class, along with the homework from school, and worked for several hours to finish.
+Since I wanted to do well on the ACT test, I knew that I had to prepare for it.
+Every Friday and Sunday, I went to a class for other seventh graders like me who wanted to take (and ace!) the ACT or SAT exam.
+Each week, I had homework from that class, along with homework from school, and worked for several hours to finish.
 Although the assignments were time-consuming and challenging, I learned more than I could have ever imagined.
 From parabolas to probability, the concepts I mastered were both advanced and interesting.
 I truly enjoyed the learning experience that came with preparing for the test.

 As the weeks passed, I continued to study hard for the ACT.
 I considered every spare minute of my time as an opportunity to revise difficult questions and review math formulas.
 Every week, my teacher taught me different test-taking strategies and gave me numerous practice tests to take.
 My father even helped me with any questions I had regarding mathematical concepts.

 After two months of learning, studying, and practicing, I was ready to take the ACT test.
 To this day, I remember how my heart pounded like a hammer and how butterflies fluttered in my stomach as I walked through the glass doors of the building where I would take the test.
 I constantly took deep breaths and told myself the mantra, “Successful people make mistakes, but they don’t quit.”
 When I walked into the testing room that morning, I was confident that I would do my best.